-The Greeks have always had a deeply rooted affiliation to the sea; the ancient city of Athens remains the hub for all yachting activities and the perfect place to meet your crewed motor yacht or bareboat catamaran, as well as soaking up some history and culture before you head south.
+The Greeks have always had a deeply rooted affiliation to the sea.
+The ancient city of Athens remains the hub for all yachting activities and the perfect place to meet your crewed motor yacht or bareboat catamaran, as well as soaking up some history and culture before you head south.
 Greece offers a versatile yacht charter, as the myriad of islands all have different personalities so a range of experiences awaiting you.
 Embrace island hopping so you can savour the views of idyllic white-washed houses, turquoise waters and sleepy fishing towns.
-Whether you are into the history, water sports, looking for a romantic holiday or are a huge foodie, Greece has something for all of you!
+Whether you are into history and culture or prefer to relax and enjoy watersports, a Greece yacht charter has it all, just the way you want it.

 Renting a crewed motor yacht in Greece provides guests with endless possibilities to enjoy the country's most spectacular anchorages and natural bays.
 From Navaggio beach on the island of Zakynthos in the Ionian Islands to the buzzing beach clubs of Mykonos in the Cyclades Islands, and the secluded anchorages of the Saronic Gulf, there is something for everyone.
 When chartering one of our crewed motor yachts, you will be able to cover the larger distances between the islands much more quickly than onboard a sailing yacht, giving you time to do the things you want to do.
 With large alfresco dining areas, sunbathing spaces and a plethora of water toys, a Greece crewed motor yacht is the boat of choice for summer 2020.